kasunSomadasa/Facebook_OAuth/README.md

 Then run your project (eg: java -jar target\facebookauth-0.0.1-SNAPSHOT.war --server.port=<port>)

-You can access the application with the URL https://localhost:<port>/
+You can access the application with the URL https://localhost:8090/ (put your port number)